-- Through the allocation of more department meeting and workshop time to enable moderation and standardization - Develop and refine the Quality Assurance programme lead by Senior and Subject Leaders to evidence the qualities of T&L in their subject areas, and to lead and facilitate effective intervention and CPD where appropriate. - Refine target setting and assessment to improve accuracy of monitoring data - Develop new Heads of Year role to combine academic and monitoring and intervention to ensure students benefit from timely and effective interventions. - 3.
-We will ensure that all students have access to a rigorous and stimulating curriculum which fosters in them a habit of lifelong learning, self-improvement and high aspiration: - Continue to review and refine the curriculum offer to tailor provision more closely to students' aspirations and interests and reduce underachievement; - Develop opportunities and support for independent learning and study across all year groups to promote outcomes; - Increase enrichment and work-related learning opportunities across all year groups to enhance next steps. - Ensure we continue to be flexible and creative in managing and implementing systems in the context of Covid-19 and its impact on school - 4.
-We will provide a safe and supportive environment, which includes enrichment and community activities, designed to ensure that our students develop into well-rounded, confident and responsible individuals: - Widen opportunities for developing "culture and character" to support wellbeing and achievement; - Broaden the range of societies, lectures and workshops for all year groups to raise aspirations; - Improve student access to indoor recreational spaces to foster a sense of belonging; - Review and improve consistency in application of behaviour policy to support a positive learning culture; - Ensure through the delivery of Personal Development and the academic and broader curriculum that we promote tolerance and an inclusive ethos. - 5.
-We will encourage achievement throughout the school at all levels and support our staff at every stage of their professional development to ensure that they are empowered to bring out the best in all our students: - Personalise CPD provision and focus on specific training/coaching needs to strengthen teaching and improve the effectiveness of support staff with a particular focus on ensuring able students are engaged and challenged; - Promote the sharing of good practice within and between schools to strengthen assessment - Widen the application of PIXL and A Level Mindset techniques in lessons to strengthen learning and outcomes; - Implement targeted early intervention and support strategies to support outcomes refined and coordinated by HoY: - Implement a revised assessment policy to support assessment and outcomes; - Look to maintain and improve attendance in all year groups to support a strong learning ethos and outcomes - 6.
-We will ensure that the school's infrastructure and facilities (including sporting and recreational facilities) are the best that can be achieved in all the circumstances adopting a process of continuous improvement: - Continue to explore bids to replace outdated Music accommodation to provide 21st century learning spaces; - Explore through PSDS bids opportunities to invest in sustainable heating and lighting - Ensure the new Art and DT facilities are equipped to ensure high end facilities to cater for expansion of student body; - Regenerate and extend sporting facilities to support learning and provide additional income streams; Augment student recreational outdoor spaces to promote community spirit and a sense of belonging. - 7.
-We will manage the school's finances and resources to ensure that they are used effectively to deliver our Vision and achieve best value commensurate with our legal and other responsibilities: - Maintain expanded entry of seven forms of entry throughout the school and look to increase access for disadvantaged students; - Integrate the marketing and communications strategy to promote the School's achievements and work; - Implement a comprehensive fundraising strategy to improve and expand provision and facilities; - Strengthen financial planning and processes to achieve an in-year surplus and build reserves.
+- Through the revised Quality Assurance programme which provides time, structure and frameworks for QA - Refine target setting and assessment to improve accuracy of monitoring data and develop data analysis to inform proactive and strategic intervention - 3.
+We will ensure that all students have access to a rigorous and stimulating curriculum which fosters in them a habit of lifelong learning, self-improvement and high aspiration: - Continue to review and refine the newly reviewed curriculum offer to tailor provision more closely to students' aspirations and interests and reduce underachievement; - Develop opportunities and support for independent learning and study across all year groups to promote outcomes; - Increase enrichment and work-related learning opportunities across all year groups to enhance next steps. - 4.
+We will provide a safe and supportive environment, which includes enrichment and community activities, designed to ensure that our students develop into well-rounded, confident and responsible individuals: - Widen opportunities for developing "culture and character" to support wellbeing and achievement; - Broaden the range of societies, lectures and workshops for all year groups to raise aspirations; - Review and improve consistency in application of behaviour policy to support a positive learning culture; - Ensure through the delivery of Personal Development and the academic and broader curriculum that we promote tolerance and an inclusive ethos. - 5.
+Work to ensure we are prepared for a fully graded Ofsted Inspection to secure at least an overall judgement of Good: - HT train as Ofsted Inspector - Develop CPD and frameworks for staff and governors to reflect Ofsted categories and criteria - Promote the sharing of good practice within and between schools to strengthen practice - 6.
+We will ensure that the school's infrastructure and facilities (including sporting and recreational facilities) are the best that can be achieved in all the circumstances adopting a process of continuous improvement: - Explore CIF bids to continue to update fire protection and to replace library roof - Evaluate energy use following PSDS project; - Regenerate and extend sporting facilities to support learning and provide additional income streams; Augment student recreational outdoor spaces to promote community spirit and a sense of belonging. - 7.
+We will manage the school's finances and resources to ensure that they are used effectively to deliver our Vision and achieve best value commensurate with our legal and other responsibilities: - Maintain expanded entry of seven forms of entry throughout the school and look to increase access for disadvantaged students; - Integrate the marketing and communications strategy to promote the School's achievements and work; - Implement a comprehensive fundraising strategy to improve and expand provision and facilities; - Strengthen financial planning and processes to achieve an in-year surplus and build reserves. - 8.
+Explore the broader educational landscape with a view to positioning NKS strongly for MAT membership